EntilZha/PyFunctional/jekyll-site/index.md

 Just as `PyFunctional` can read from `csv`, `json`, `jsonl`, `sqlite3`, and text files, it can also write them.
 For complete API documentation see the collections API table or the official docs.

+### Parallel Execution
+To enable parallel execution first run `from functional import pseq`, then use it like you would normally use `seq`.
+A growing number of transformations in `PyFunctional` are being enabled for parallel execution.
+At the moment they are limited to:
+* `map`/`select`
+* `filter`/`filter_not`/`where`
+* `flat_map`

+Parallelization uses python `multiprocessing` and squashes chains of embarrassingly parallel operations to reduce overhead costs.
+For example, a sequence of maps and filters would be executed all at once rather than in multiple loops using `multiprocessing`

 ## Documentation
-Summary documentation is below and full documentation is at [scalafunctional.readthedocs.org](http://scalafunctional.readthedocs.org/en/latest/functional.html).
+Shortform documentation is below and full documentation is at [scalafunctional.readthedocs.org](http://scalafunctional.readthedocs.org/en/latest/functional.html).

 ### Streams API